DimitarMagaranov/CarDealer/README.md

 ## :pencil2: Overview

-**Car Dealer Website**  is an online platform where everyone can find his car all over the world.
-By default, when users search for or create an ad, they are doing it in the country they set when registering on the site, but can change it at any time.
+**Car Dealer Website**  is an online platform where everyone can find the wanted car all over the world.
+By default, when the users are searching for or creating an ad, they are doing it in the setted country by the site registration in the beginning.
+They can change it any time they want.

 ## :hammer: ## **Technologies Used**